Exact dimer phase with anisotropic interaction for one dimensional magnets: Ferromagnetic phases

-{\it Properties of FM phases}.
-We find three different FM phases, which may polarize along three orthogonal directions.
+We find three different FM phases polarize along the three orthogonal directions $x$, $y$ and $z$.
+From the point of view of symmetry breaking, these FM phases correspond to the spontaneous $\mathbb{Z}_2$ symmetry breaking along the three axes.
 The transitions between them are phase transitions and the boundaries are gapless and critical.
-The three boundaries for the FM phases are $z = \text{min}(x, y)$ and $z > x=y = -1/\sqrt{2}$.
-Across this boundary, the polarization of magnetization may change direction.
-In following, we use some complementary approaches to characterize these phase transitions.
-In the gapless phase the entanglement entropy (EE) in a finite chain by two partitions can be written as\cite{holzhey1994geometric,vidal2003g,calabrese2009entanglement},
+The three boundaries for the FM phases are $z=x$ for $\theta\in(\pi/2,5\pi/4)$, $z=y$ for $\theta\in(5\pi/4,2\pi)$, and $z > x=y = -1/\sqrt{2}$.
+Across these boundaries, the polarization of magnetizations will change direction.
+In the following, we use several complementary approaches to characterize these phase transitions.